pateldisha/CarND-MPC-Project/read.md

 ### Timestep Length and Elapsed Duration (N & dt)

 The horizon T is the one which is predicted and it is calculated as N * dt.
-N is the timestep length i.e the number of the timesteps and dt is the elapsed duration which indicates the time passes between every actuation.
+N is the number of the timesteps and dt is the elapsed duration which indicates the time passes between every actuation.

-The values I chose for N and dt are N = and dt = .
+The values I chose for N and dt are N = 10 and dt = 0.1 i.e. 100 ms.

-I started with using values... and tried few more values so that the vehicle does not osciallte more and completes the track correctly.
+I started with using values N = 25 and dt = 0.05 and tried few more values so that the vehicle does not osciallte more and completes the track correctly.
-It will oscillate more at high value of N and vice versa.
+What we can notice here is, it will oscillate more at high value of N and vice versa.

 ### Polynomial Fitting and MPC Preprocessing